 Before integrating with Storybook.JS, let’s do some cleaning

-component to its own namespace and make
+up: extract the custom header component to its own namespace and make

-use that extracted one instead.
+acme.core/init use that extracted one instead.
 First, the extracted

-component at src/main/acme/components/header.cljs
+component at src/main/acme/components/header.cljs:

 |